Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services

 Jane Hoffman is a 28-year-old woman who presents to her PCP with the chief complaint of a 7-month history of hard pelletlike stools and difficulty passing stools.
 She was diagnosed with IBS her freshman year in college.
 She has been able to tolerate the minimal symptoms until about 8 months ago when she began to notice some bloating and a decrease in the number of bowel movements per week.
 She states that she now constantly feels bloated and has taken to wearing loose-fitting clothing because she cannot tolerate anything tight around her abdomen.
 She attributes the worsening symptoms to the stress associated with trying to complete classes for a graduate degree and serving as a TA for two courses.
 In addition to the 20 hours a week that she serves as a TA, she also works at least two weekends a month in a department store as a sales assistant.
 She also states the symptoms have gotten worse since she went back to school.
 In the last 2 years, they have been worse when she has midterms or finals or when she needs to complete a major college writing assignment.
 Other than stress, she cannot think of anything else that has changed in her life.
 She does not remember having any gastroenteritis symptoms in the last year, and she dislikes eating yogurt.

 Prior to 8 months ago, she states that she averaged about six stools a week.
-She estimates that she has had one or two bowel movements a week for the past ...
+She estimates that she has had one or two bowel movements a ...